 The review decision may take up to 3 weeks and the notice will come in the mail.
 If the request for review is not successful, legal advice is still available by duty counsel, advice lawyers and the family law line phone service.
-To apply for legal advice, the applicant contacts the LSS Call Centre or the LSS offices.
-Legal Advice involves providing the applicant with legal information and can provide specific advice about a recommended legal course of action.
+To apply for legal advice, the applicant contacts the Legal Aid BC Call Centre.
+Legal advice involves providing the applicant with legal information and can provide specific advice about a recommended legal course of action.